 During your consultation, your surgeon will ask questions about your health concern, will examine you, and may ask that you undergo some additional tests to give him or her more information about your condition.

 Your surgeon is there to help, so if you have any questions or concerns please share them with him or her.
-Some people find it useful to write these down before their appointment, and also to write notes about what their surgeon has said.
 After your appointment your surgeon may choose to see you again in a follow up appointment, list you for surgery, refer you to another specialist, or discharge you if they feel you do not need to be seen again.
 Your surgeon will usually write to your GP or the health professional who referred you to let them know the outcome of your appointment.
 You can however request a copy of that letter be sent to your home, as some people find this useful for record keeping purposes.

 Resources and Information on Patient Conditions